Do you want a wider audience, more subscribers, better conversion to paying customers, fanatically loyal readers, and enviable word of mouth?

 Each time she reads your work, she feels better.
 It doesn’t take long for you to become a pleasurable habit with that reader.
 (Even better, you’re 100% fat free.)

 Does this mean you never get to promote yourself?
 Not at all.
-You can make high-quality offers regularly (and should, if you want to make a living).
+You can make high-quality offers regularly (and you should, if you want to make a living).
 Just be sure you’re including enough cookies to keep your reader’s attention and interest.

 You probably don’t want to create content that consists of nothing but cookies.
 That can give even the most self-indulgent reader indigestion.